 Over the past 20 years the Symposium has established itself as the main hub for networking and sharing the latest information in this important and often contentious area of work.

-This year, we would like to introduce an emerging topic to the portfolio of existing ones.
+This year, an emerging topic was introduced to the portfolio of existing ones.
 Countering small UAVs has become paramount in our societies and we deeply believe that low-collateral damage solutions, while probably being the preferred ones, are very closely related to the EWG and Symposium scopes.

-This is why this topic will be introduced and prioritised during the next symposium.
+This is why this topic was introduced and prioritised during the symposium.

 Once again, we would like to reiterate that with the Symposium, we intend